blackboxprogramming/blackroad-prism-console/README.md

 your API, install missing npm packages, set up env defaults, and (optionally) boot a local LLM stub on port **8000** if none is running.

+> **Heads-up from the maintainer:** I'm still getting everything set up and I'm honestly not a
+> strong coder yet.
+Thank you for your patience if anything here is rough around the edges —
+> I'm doing my best and truly sorry for any bumps along the way.

 **What’s included**

 - `ops/install.sh` — one-shot setup for `/srv/blackroad-api` (or detected API path)